 Sports and movement put athletes in unique environments to connect with others to create diverse and empowering relationships.
 So far, the direct development of these relationships has been neglected.
 As a result, athletes must walk a tightrope without a resilient safety net.
 Cognitive Behavior Institute’s CISMMA helps athletes find, build, and feel secure in their safety net.
 When an athlete believes in the strength of their safety net (support system) under them, they can walk across any tightrope with confidence.

 Athletes who feel secure in their safety-net no longer fear failure and their tolerance to risk unlocks and widens.
 Secure athletes train at the edge of their physical and mental capabilities.
 They push boundaries and have fun with movement.
 Mastery returns to the athlete as they learn about their bodies and feel excited at opportunities.

 CISMMA enhances an athlete’s connections with others through pragmatic interventions informed by attachment-science as well as positive and sport psychology.
 Its programs are dedicated to empowering athletes, coaches, and teams with skills to optimize connections with others and within themselves.

 No. MAC focuses on goal-oriented achievement in sports whereas psychotherapy is the medical treatment of a mental health disorder.

-No, while Mental Agility Coaching can help return the athlete to satisfactory performance, MAC is also effective at prevention and flourishing of performance.
+No, while MAC can help return the athlete to satisfactory performance, MAC is also effective at prevention and flourishing of performance.

 Currently, MAC is not a covered service by health insurance.
 It is a cash-pay service at the rate of $200/hour.